What is Confidence in Others All About?

 As I read Green’s book, I especially found chapter six, What Computers Don’t Know, to be of great interest.
-One of the most interesting practices that I discovered about Green and his retail store was the fact that he did not use scanner technology at the register.
+One of the most interesting practices that I discovered about Green and his retail store was the fact that he did not use scanner technology at the register but he created self confidence building exercises with his employees.

 Green has a unique approach to his business.
 He believes in trusting people and relies on people, not machines, to get the job done.
 In fact, he quotes Peter Drucker when referring to technology when he says,